yogesh7833/DoctorAppointment/README.md

 Admin and Doctor Panels:
 Admin Panel:
-The admin can manage user accounts, approve or reject doctors, and monitor platform activity.
+->The admin can manage user accounts, approve or reject doctors, and monitor platform activity.

 Doctor Panel:
-Doctors can view and manage their appointments, approve or decline appointment requests, and update their availability.
+->Doctors can view and manage their appointments, approve or decline appointment requests, and update their availability.

 Payment Integration with Razorpay:
-The platform provides secure and seamless payment options for appointments.
+->The platform provides secure and seamless payment options for appointments.
-Users can make payments via Razorpay directly on the platform after booking an appointment.
+->Users can make payments via Razorpay directly on the platform after booking an appointment.

 Responsive Design:
-The website is fully responsive and optimized for desktops, tablets, and mobile devices.
+->The website is fully responsive and optimized for desktops, tablets, and mobile devices.

 How It Works